 When you deal with us, we need to collect certain information about you.
 This is so we know who you are and how we can help you.

-If you’re a participant, we also need to know how your disability affects you.
+If you’re an applicant or a participant, we also need to know how your disability affects you.
 We use this information to make sure you get the supports you need.

 We take your privacy seriously.
 When we talk about privacy, we mean that we make sure we protect your personal information.
 We’re committed to keeping your information safe.